-Raleigh Infant Academy puts the safeguarding of our pupils at the forefront of our school.
+Raleigh Infant and Admirals Academies puts the safeguarding of our pupils at the forefront of our school.

 It is the responsibility of every member of staff, volunteer and visitor to our school to ensure that they are aware of safeguarding and the requirements to follow procedures at all times.
 Everyone must work in a way that will safeguard and promote the welfare of all the pupils at this school.
 Everyone must take on the responsibility for providing a safe environment in which children can learn.